winwisely99/web/README.md

 - Run `$ make dep` to install all dependencies

-- Run `$ make git-clean'` to clean Let's Encrypt base directory when necessary
+- Run `$ make git-clean` to clean Let's Encrypt base directory when necessary
   - Run `$ make git-upstream` to pull Let's Encrypt repo if base directory is cleaned
 - Or run `$ make git-update` to update Let's Encrypt's repo